 Mannkind’s inhaled insulin, Afrezza, was approved by the FDA on June 28, 2014.
 Its Dreamboat inhaler delivers a choice of 4u or 8u capsules of insulin powder.
 Capsules are prepared by loading insulin molecules onto pH-sensitive carrier particles and then drying and placing the powder into plastic capsules.
-The aerodynamic properties of the particles delivered by the device scatters the insulin powder deep into the lungs when inhaled.
-Once these pH sensitive particles contact the neutral pH of the lungs, they become a liquid and quickly absorb through the lung membranes.
+The aerodynamic properties of the particles delivered by the device scatter the insulin powder deep into the lungs when inhaled.
+Once these pH-sensitive particles contact the neutral pH of the lungs, they become a liquid and quickly absorbed through the lung membranes.

 Who May Benefit From Afrezza?